 This course will focus on building relationship with six culturally salient plants of European lineage.
 A deep dive into one plant per week with meditation, journaling, ancestral relationships, uses, and food exploration.
 The instructor's lineage is in Eastern and Western Europe (Western Ukraine and Western Germany) settling within the US after WWII.
 You will explore your own family's immigration throughout this journey.

 We will be acknowledging our presence on indigenous territory, and for those within the US, on historically stollen land that was build up by African slaves.
-If this is uncomfortable for you, this is not the course for you.
+If this is uncomfortable for you, welcome, we will be metabolizing whiteness.
+If you would like to explore shadow work in depth, I recommend you work with Charmed Noir.
 We will be exploring our own family lineage in relation to plants, which often is riffled with trauma and discomfort.
 You will be held and safe to explore these emotions throughout the class and have a community to support you along the process.
 Promise, it's worth it!

 What We Cover: